What is it?

-Random Roots is designed from the ground up based on the science of efficient skill acquisition—principles such as varied practice, the spacing effect, the testing effect, context dependency and the generation effect.
+Random Roots is designed from the ground up based on the science of efficient skill acquisition—principles such as varied practice, the spacing effect, the testing effect, context dependency, illusions of mastery and the generation effect.
 The author has extensive experience not only as an active musician and music educator, but as a former research scientist in skill acquisition.

 All keys efficiently

 Musicians traditionally practice all keys in the circle of fifths or chromatically.
 But those ways of ordering the keys have serious drawbacks that impede learning.
 Random Roots gives you a more diverse & efficient workout.

 Efficient learning requires working on lots of separate tasks and revisiting them often.
 Random Roots lets you organize all your tasks in nested folders and gives you instant access to the ones you’re currently working on.